 Join us as we travel through Germany next fall learning about the history of the Catholic Church and the 16th Century Reformation.

-In the fall of 2020, Ken Hensley, Jim Anderson and Msgr.
-Jeffrey Steenson will be leading a group on pilgrimage to Germany.
+In the fall of 2022, Ken Hensley, Jim Anderson and Msgr.
+Jeffrey Steenson will be leading a group on pilgrimage through Germany.

 Msgr.
 Jeffrey Steenson, P.A.